You want to travel from Bangkok to Chaing Mai and prefer to make the journey with the night train Bangkok to Chaing Mai.

 Trains in Thailand are a safe way of traveling and are environmentally friendly compared to air travel and buses.
 Thailand’s railway system also happens to be one of the best in South East Asia.
 In fact, all trains are clean and for the sleeper train you will get a sealed pack with fresh sheets and a pillow.

 For travelers on a budget Bangkok to Chiang Mai night is a sensible option.
 You won’t lose any day time an you’ll also be saving the price of 1 night accommodation.

 |Train Bangkok - Chiang Mai $ 7.74–31.70 10h 10m – 13h 50m

 Cost of Train from Bangkok to Chiang Mai

-For your trip from Bangkok to Chiang Mai there are various options and each have different costs.
+For your trip from Bangkok to Chiang Mai there are various options and each has different costs.
 There is the option to travel 1st, 2nd or 3rd class, A/C or non A/C and sleeper or seated.
-Cost vary depending on class, comfort and even time of year.
+The cost varies depending on class, comfort and even time of year.

 Here is a quick summary of what you should expect to pay depending on class and comfort:

 3rd class non A/C seat: 350 baht ($12)

 2nd class A/C sleeper: 750 baht ($25)

 Prices are approximate figures and should be used as guidelines.